esa/nmf-mission-ops-sat/platform-service-impl/README.md

 Camera service adapter
 ============

 The Camera service adapter for OPS-SAT is connected to the Camera payload device via a USB virtual serial port.
-OPS-SAT’s Camera is a ST200 from Hyperion Technologies and it has a power consumption of 650 mW in nominal mode, a mass of 42 grams, and an update rate of 5 Hz.
+OPS-SAT's Camera is a ST200 from Hyperion Technologies and it has a power consumption of 650 mW in nominal mode, a mass of 42 grams, and an update rate of 5 Hz.

 Upon initialization, the adapter checks if there is a serial port device camera and if so, it attempts to connect to it.
 If the device is not available, the Camera service is still started however if for example, a consumer tries to take a picture, then the service will return an error.